Akr1040317/coachify/VERCEL_ENV_SETUP.md

 - ✅ Never commit `.env.local` or `.env` files to git
 - ✅ Use different Stripe keys for production vs development
-- ✅ Firebase config is safe to expose (it's public client config)
 - ✅ Keep `STRIPE_SECRET_KEY` and `STRIPE_WEBHOOK_SECRET` secret
+- ✅ Firebase config is hardcoded in the codebase (safe to expose - protected by Security Rules)

 ## After Adding Variables